Joe Jordan must surely rank as one of the greatest bargain finds

 psycho).
 Try to write to Scotland Soccer Federation (Jabba

 pedantically says The Scottish Football Association might be a

-Phil Harrison says: My best memory was seeing Joe score a hat-trick
+Phil Harrison says: My best memory was seeing Joe score a

-Championship the next season.Great days.
+winning the Championship the next season.Great days.

-Mariano says: when i had more or less eighteen years old, i was a
+Mariano says: when i had more or less eighteen years old, i was

-primary school here in spain was called joe jordan in honour of
+the primary school here in spain was called joe jordan in honour of

 him.
 Even i have a tatuaje over my shoulder whith his initials.
 But

-the pity was that here in spain was very difficult to can see mathes
+the pity was that here in spain was very difficult to can see

-footballer etc etc
+another great footballer etc etc

 Jean Marie D'hertefelt says: I m sure i am his biggest fan in

 belgium I hope life is getiing well for him, i would like to meet

 him once in my life

 Rhona Johnstone says: Joe Jordan is a scholar and a gentleman.
-He

-know how much that meant to me.
+never know how much that meant to me.